Brad Spencer (American football)

 Brad Spencer (born c.
 1981) is an American college football coach and former player.
 He is the head football coach for North Central College, a position he has held since 2022.
 In his first and third seasons, Spencer led the 2022 and 2024 North Central Cardinals football teams to NCAA Division III football championship titles.

-Spencer attended Naperville Central High School, where he starred as a wide receiver.
+Spencer attended Naperville Central High School, where he played football and starred as a wide receiver.
 As a senior in 1999, he played on an undefeated Naperville Central team that won the Class 6A state championship.
 He played college football at North Central and graduated with program records for receptions, receiving yards, and receiving touchdowns.
 He joined the coaching staff at North Central in 2004 as wide receivers coach and was promoted to offensive coordinator in 2015.